Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

 python -m pip install llama-cpp-python==0.2.26 --prefer-binary --extra-index-url=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/AVX2/cu122
 ```
 It's a llama-cpp wheel that I found on this github : [llama-cpp-python cuBLAS wheels](https://github.com/jllllll/llama-cpp-python-cuBLAS-wheels)
 I chose this version because I had issues with Wheels installation and I wanted to be sure that I was using CUDA for inference, and I found exactly what I wanted thanks to this github page.
-As you will see, you have to know if your CPU uses AVX, and chose the right version according to your python and CUDA Toolkit versions you have on your computer.
+As you will see, you have to know if your CPU uses AVX, and chose the right version according to your python and CUDA Toolkit version you have on your computer.

 ## Datasets and model choice
 For the dataset I used to make the vector store, I chose these links to a github proposing medical Q&As in json format: